simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 This threshold specifies the size in bytes under which the send will return immediately.
-This is different from the threshold detailed in :ref:`cfg=smpi/async-small-thresh` because the message is not effectively sent when the send is posted.
-SMPI still waits for the correspondant receive to be posted to perform the communication operation.
+This is different from the threshold detailed in :ref:`cfg=smpi/async-small-thresh` because the message is not really sent when the send is posted.
+SMPI still waits for the corresponding receive to be posted, in order to perform the communication operation.

 .. _cfg=smpi/coll-selector: